 Unbooked locations are internal estimates based on prospective acreage and assumptions as to the number of wells that can be drilled per section based on industry practice and internal review.
 Unbooked locations do not have attributed reserves or resources.
-Unbooked locations have been identified by Surge's internal certified Engineers and Geologists (who are also Qualified Reserve Evaluators) as an estimation of our multi-year drilling activities based on evaluation of applicable geologic, seismic, engineering, production and reserves information.
-There is no certainty that the Company will drill all unbooked drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
+Unbooked locations have been identified by Surge's internal certified Engineers and Geologists (who are also Qualified Reserve Evaluators) as an estimation of our multi-year drilling activities based on evaluation of applicable geologic, seismic, engineers and Geologists (who are also Qualified Reserve Evaluators) as an estimation of our multi-year drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
 The drilling locations on which the Company actually drills wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results, additional reservoir information that is obtained and other factors.
-While certain of the unbooked drilling locations have been derisked by drilling existing wells in relative close proximity to such unbooked drilling locations, the majority of other unbooked drilling locations are farther away from existing wells where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and if drilled there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.
+While certain of the unbooked drilling locations have been de-risked by drilling existing wells in relative close proximity to such unbooked drilling locations, the majority of other unbooked drilling locations are farther away from existing wells where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and if drilled there is more uncertainty that such wells will result in additional ia and gas reserveir.

-Assuming a Mar 31, 2021 reference date, the Company will have over >750 gross (>750 net) drilling locations identified herein, of these >400 gross (>400 net) are unbooked locations.
-Of the 316 net booked locations identified herein, 251 net are Proved locations and 65 net are Probable locations based on Sproule's 2020YE reserves.
-Assuming an average number of wells drilled per year of 50, Surge's >750 locations provide 14 years of drilling.
+Assuming a Mar 31, 2021 reference date, the Company will have over >425 gross (>425 net) Sparky core area drilling locations identified herein, of these >150 gross (>150 net) are booked locations.
+Of the >150 net booked locations identified herein, 113 net are Proved locations and 39 net are Probable locations based on Sproule's 2020YE reserves.
+Assuming an average number of wells drilled per year of 30, Surge's >425 locations provide 14 years of drilling.